CyrilleB79/charInfo/readme.md

 Checking this option will allow you to do it, as long as you navigate with the review cursor by character just after a multiple press of `numpad2`.

 ## Change log

+### Version 3.2

+* Bugfix: characters for which only the speech level has been changed do not prevent anymore the information report to be displayed.

 ### Version 3.1